Skip to Content

 supplies for padsicles

 One of my friends is due with her third baby soon.
 I wanted to make her a little postpartum care kit, to help her after she delivers the baby.
-After a vaginal birth, everything down there can be really sore and needs a little extra TLC with the healing process.

 I whipped up these padsicles for her so she would have them after delivery.
 I know she’ll love having these on hand whenever she needs a little extra relief!